block-foundation/index-decentralized-applications/README.md

 - [Airshare](https://github.com/KuroLabs/Airshare) – A command-line interface tool and module for transferring data between two machines on a local network.
 It operates peer-to-peer using Multicast-DNS and can function completely offline.
 - [croc](https://github.com/schollz/croc) – A utility that allows the easy and secure transfer of files and folders between computers from the command line.
 - [Dat Desktop](https://github.com/datproject/dat-desktop) – This decentralized tool allows for the distribution of small and large data.
+- [DataToken](https://github.com/ownership-labs/DataToken) – DataToken is a decentralized access control system designed for off-chain data sharing and monetization.
+Its goal is to increase the transparency of data flows, returning data ownership to its rightful owners while preserving data's computability.
 - [FileLove](https://github.com/midzer/filelove) – Minimal p2p file transfer right in the browser, using WebTorrent.
 - [FilePizza :red_circle:](https://github.com/kern/filepizza) – Free peer-to-peer file transfers in your browser.
 - [Hardbin](https://github.com/jes/hardbin) – An encrypted pastebin leveraging IPFS.